Driver for Laser

 Despite its small size, the driver is able to work with thermocouples (Peltier modules) such as 12706, 12708, 07113, and many others that draw up to 15 A of current.
 Despite high current, thanks to using PWM the controller does not heat up.
 Used PID algorithm learns the behavior of the system, hence quicker reacts to changes in temperature and provides higher accuracy of stabilization.
 The driver easily handles all laser diodes of up to 5 W, and at the customer's request, it is possible to customize the driver up to 10 A version.
 Separate laser diode supply voltage input and TEC input enable the selection of any components the driver can work with.
 Analog input allows for the modulation of the current flowing through the diode up to 100 kHz.
 Two potentiometers are used to set the values of maximum diode current and bias current.
 The third potentiometer is responsible for setting the setpoint temperature in the range of 0 to 40 degrees Celsius.
 The possibility to power laser diodes of any wavelength and control the Peltier modules with a rated voltage from 3.3 to 16 V and current up to 15 A make this driver truly unique and extremely versatile.

 Added screw connectors (ARK) - smaller size easy to connect the wires

-Added test jumper - possibility of switching on the driver without external analog signal
+Added test jumper - the possibility of switching on the driver without external analog signal

-Added current monitor output - possibility of measuring the current while the device is working
+Added current monitor output - the possibility of measuring the current while the device is working

 Added signal diodes: diode, TEC, warning